myrrlyn/apocrypha.es/priv/archive/7r9vfv.md

 battle, Einarth’s battle-journals reveal that he stood at the summit of Trolhetta and gazed south to the Heartlands of Cyrodiil:

-> _…As I beheld a glimmering white spire piercing thro' the jungles o’er the
+> …As I beheld a glimmering white spire piercing thro’ the jungles o’er the
 > southern peaks, I held my axe to the neck of an ash-heathen and he spake
 > hastily… The wretched elf told of yet more of his accursed kin who thronged
 > the south!?
 By Shor, before I complete my count of days, their doom I will see
-> to._
+> to.

 Einarth never had the opportunity to wage war with the Ayleids.
 In his lust for conquest, he had already made numerous commitments to reclaim other lands.
 Of